-Boris Johnson has announced plans to spend £1.8bn more on the National Health Service.
+Boris Johnson has announced plans to spend £1.8bn more money for the NHS (National Health Service).

 In a written statement, Johnson said: “It is thanks to this country’s strong economic performance that we are now able to announce £1.8bn more for the NHS to buy vital new kit and confirm new upgrades for 20 hospitals across the country.”